VEuPathDB/OAuth2Server/README.md

       <url-pattern>/*</url-pattern>
     </servlet-mapping>

-The OAuth config file must contain a JSON object with the following properties:
+The OAuth config file param should be an absolute path to the runtime file location, or a relative path from the servlet context (i.e. the directory containing WEB-INF).
+It is advisable to place the file inside WEB-INF for security reasons.
+The file must contain a JSON-formatted object with the following properties:

 * **authenticatorClass (String, required)**: the fully qualified path of your org.gusdb.oauth2.AuthenticatorAuthenticator implementation